lucasburger/pyRC/README.md

 ### Output Models

-Output models can basically be chosen from any can be specified separately and have to have the following form:
+Output models can basically be chosen from any [scikit-learn](https://scikit-learn.org/stable/) model having a fit and predict method.
+Alternatively, they can be specified separately and, for convenience, can derive from model.output_models.BaseOutputModel:

  ```python
 from abc import ABCMeta, abstractmethod